githubesson/pseudo-obfuscator/README.md

 #### Why would I even use this?

 This tool might be useful if you need to generate new builds of the same software somewhat regularly.
 It helps with evading file crosschecking.
+Also it comes in handy with ghidra binary inspection evasion.

 ## Contact